 Protecting the Federal Workforce During the COVID-19 Pandemic

-- Read the COVID-19 Workplace Safety: Agency Model Safety Principles (Updated September 13, 2021; PDF, Download Adobe Reader).
+- Read the Model Agency COVID-19 Safety Principles (Updated September 15, 2022; PDF, Download Adobe Reader).
 It outlines model safety principles for executive departments and agencies to revise their existing COVID-19 workplace safety plans.

-Read the OMB memo M-21-25: Integrating Planning for A Safe Increased Return of Federal Employees and Contractors to Physical Workplaces with Post-Reentry Personnel Policies and Work Environment (Issued June 10, 2021; PDF, Download Adobe Reader).
-It provides agencies with guidance for agency planning processes for post-reentry personnel policies and work environment.
+- Read OMB memo M-21-25: Integrating Planning for A Safe Increased Return of Federal Employees and Contractors to Physical Workplaces with Post-Reentry Personnel Policies and Work Environment (Issued June 10, 2021; PDF, Download Adobe Reader).
+It provides agencies with guidance for agency planning processes for safe reentry and post-reentry personnel policies and work environment.

-Read the OMB memo M-21-15: COVID-19 Safe Federal Workplace: Agency Model Safety Principles (Issued January 24, 2021; PDF, Download Adobe Reader).
-It describes the work of the Safer Federal Workforce Task Force and outlines model safety principles for executive departments and agencies as they build tailored COVID-19 workplace safety plans.
+- Read OMB memo M-21-15: COVID-19 Safe Federal Workplace: Agency Model Safety Principles (Issued January 24, 2021; PDF, Download Adobe Reader) for a description of the work of the Safer Federal Workforce Task Force and the original outline of model safety principles for executive departments and agencies as they built tailored COVID-19 workplace safety plans.

-Read the CDC’s Federal Testing Plan for Federal Workforce (Issued April 7, 2021; PDF, Download Adobe Reader).
-This guidance provides federal agencies with strategies for incorporating SARS-CoV-2 testing into their COVID-19 workplace safety plan.
+- Read the CDC’s Federal Testing Plan for Federal Workforce (Issued April 7, 2021; PDF, Download Adobe Reader), which was drafted pursuant to Executive Order 13991 to support agencies with strategies for incorporating SARS-CoV-2 testing into their COVID-19 workplace safety plan.